-Once you get your kale home, you can store it for a day or two in the crisper section of the refrigerator, with the stem end wrapped in a moist paper or cloth towel to keep it from drying out.
-Don't wash it until you plant to cook it, because it may go limp.
-Come cooking time, wash it well.
-The ribs are edible, though they take much longer to cook than the leaves, especially if they're thick, and you might, therefore, want to remove them: fold the leaves lengthwise with one hand, grasp the exposed ribs with the other, and pull in opposite directions.
-Most recipes then have you cut the rib-less leaves into strips.
+Store Tuscan kale for a day or two in the crisper section of the refrigerator, with the stem end wrapped in a moist paper or cloth towel to keep it from drying out.
+Don't wash it until you plan to cook it because it may go limp.

-Cavolo nero also freezes well.
-To freeze it, remove the ribs, cut the leaves crosswise into strips about 1/2 inch wide, and blanch in salted boiling water.
+It also freezes well.
+Simply remove the ribs, cut the leaves crosswise into strips about 1/2-inch wide, and blanch in salted boiling water.
 Drain and rinse in cold water; then squeeze the water out and freeze the leaves in quart-size freezer bags, flattening them out to about 3/4 of an inch thick and laying them on a metal tray for quick freezing.
-The frozen cavolo nero can be easily used by slicing open the bag.
-This works perfectly in soups or reheated in broth and then served over toasted bread.
+This works well in soups or reheated in broth and served over toasted bread.

 One cup of Tuscan kale contains considerable amounts of vitamins K, A, and C, with lesser but still significant amounts of manganese, copper, fiber, calcium, iron, B vitamins, vitamin E, and many other nutrients.